FAQ

 Low

-A gas turbine plant is more expensive than a gas piston plant.
-The high cost of equipment and limited choice is explained by a smaller number of GTU manufacturers, separate parts and spare parts are not cheap by themselves, due to which the cost of the plant as a whole increases.
+High cost of equipment and limited choice is explained by a smaller number of GTU manufacturers, separate parts and spare parts are not cheap by themselves, due to which the cost of the plant increases.

-Appearance of MWM GPU and GTU
+Physical form of MWM GPU and GTU

-MKS Group is a leading engineering company in Russia, the main activity of which is the construction of small-scale power generation facilities - turnkey gas piston power plants.
-For 15 years it has commissioned 53 mini-HPPs in different regions of Russia and abroad.
-The total capacity of all commissioned facilities of MKS Group amounted to 244 MW.
-MKS Group is the official Russian dealer and service partner of MWM Austria GmbH.
+The MKS Group is a leading engineering company in Russia, the main activity of which is the construction of small–scale energy facilities - turnkey gas piston power plants.

 © MKC Group of Companies LLC, 2020